AdobeDocs/journey-optimizer-learn.en/help/set-up-channels/set-up-rcs.md

 ---
 title: Set up RCS in Journey Optimizer
 description: Learn how to configure and send branded, interactive RCS messages in Adobe Journey Optimizer using a custom SMS provider.
-This tutorial walks through setting up API credentials, webhooks, and channel configurations, then building a journey to deliver rich, personalized messaging experiences—all within the native messaging app.
+This tutorial walks through setting up API credentials, webhooks, and channel configurations, then building a journey to deliver rich, personalized messaging experiences - all within the native messaging app.
 feature: SMS
 role: User
 level: Beginner, Intermediate